Eliminator Vs Spectracide Weed & Grass Killer

 The first thing you need to check is which one actually kills what you are looking to kill.
 Eliminator will kill most weeds, including annual and perennial weeds, grasses, and sedges.
 It will also kill clover, poison ivy, dandelions, crabgrass, ground ivy, and many more.

 Spectracide Weed & Grass Killer is a non-selective herbicide that will kill any vegetation contacted.
 This means that it will kill both weeds and grasses.
-It kills, including annual and perennial weeds, vines, stumps, brush, and more.
+It kills including annual and perennial weeds, vines, stumps, brush, and more.

 Where To Use